You may make an appointment for some exams through RegisterBlast.

 Please refer to the ETS Biology Major Field Test website at ets.org/mft/about/content/biology for more information on test content.

 Students wishing to bypass CHEM 1200 and move into CHEM 1211 may do so by passing the Chemistry Placement Exam.
-The exam used for placement is the ACS Toledo Chemistry Placement Examination.
-The Chemistry Placement Exam is given daily by appointment.
+The exam used for placement is the American Chemical Society Toledo Chemistry Placement Examination.
+A calculator is allowed on the exam.